ColoradoSchoolOfMines/wii-track/docs/design.rst

 .. |w| replace:: ``weight-processing-lambda``
 .. _w: https://github.com/ColoradoSchoolOfMines/wii-track/tree/master/weight-processing-lambda

 We created two Lambda functions to process the data from the edge node.
-If the edge node were integrated into the single Raspberry Pi, we could have made it a single Lambda function.
+If both the scale and camera were controlled by a single Raspberry Pi, we could have made it a single Lambda function.
 However, because the edge node was implemented on two different computers, we had to create two Lambda functions for our prototype.

 Color Processing Lambda
 ~~~~~~~~~~~~~~~~~~~~~~~

 The ``color-lambda`` function processed data from the camera.
 It used `Pillow`_
-to process the image and the root-mean-square formula to find the dominant
+to process the image data, and used the root-mean-square formula to find the
-color.
-Since we were filtering out a white background, this formula was better
+dominant color.
+Since we were filtering out a white background, this formula was
-than the average because it compensates for any white in the object that was
+better than the average because it compensates for any white in the object that
-accidentally filtered out.
+was accidentally filtered out.

 .. _Pillow: https://github.com/python-pillow/Pillow